ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 `

 == Changelog ==
+= 5.11.0 (08-February-2021) =
+* [New](https://wordpress.org/support/topic/why-related-topics-doesnt-show-up-under-topics-and-replies/): Adds native support for bbPress!
+Have you ever wanted a nifty Related Posts section on your bbPress topic pages, like the ones you've seen on forums like StackOverflow?
+It's now possible with YARPP Related Posts!
+* Enhancement: Updates to provided custom template examples
+* Enhancement: YARPP post metabox enhancements - adds "edit" and "view" hover options to each link, mimicking the main posts table
+* Enhancement: Add missing debug info
+* Bugfix: Avoid REST API warning by providing the page parameter which WP core expects
+* Deprecated: functions YARPP::maybe_enqueue_thumbnails() and YARPP::enqueue_thumbnails()

 = 5.10.2 (23-November-2020) =
 * Enhancement: Faster queries and a speed boost ⚡️ (Re-introduces database query improvements while avoiding the fatal error identified by some in v5.10.0)
 * [Enhancement](https://wordpress.org/support/topic/yarpp-query-migrate-helper-warnings/): Speed up by not loading widget.css when not necessary